microsoft/VSExtensibility/docs/new-extensibility-model/api/Microsoft.VisualStudio.Extensibility.Contracts.md

 ##### Summary

-Creates a [DocumentFilter](#T-Microsoft-VisualStudio-Extensibility-DocumentFilter 'Microsoft.VisualStudio.Extensibility.DocumentFilter') from a glob pattern matchihing the document file path.
+Creates a [DocumentFilter](#T-Microsoft-VisualStudio-Extensibility-DocumentFilter 'Microsoft.VisualStudio.Extensibility.DocumentFilter') from a glob pattern matching the document file path.

 ##### Returns